Establish a performance baseline

 Memory bottleneck symptoms normally manifest themselves in the error log as error messages:

-- while waiting for memory resources to execute the query.
+- Out of memory messages – a time out occurred while waiting for memory resources to execute the query.
 Rerun the query.

 - Timeouts while waiting for a memory resource – there is insufficient memory available in the buffer pool.